nielsgl/gatsby-starter-kit/content/notes/transpose_a_vector_or_matrix.md

 ---
-title: "Transpose A Vector Or Matrix"
+title: "Transpose A Vector Or Matrix 4"
 author: "Chris Albon"
 date: 2017-12-20T11:53:49-07:00
 description: "How to transpose a vector or matrix in Python."